 Therefore, Veritas Collegiate Academy teaches Latin for three major reasons.
 The first reason is that Latin grammar is foundational to all future classical studies.
 It is the key that unlocks the reading of the great works of Western Civilization in the Secondary years.
 The inflected nature of Latin also serves as a foundation for understanding inflected languages (most languages are more highly inflected than English).
 Finally, the study of Latin grammar instills in the student a precision of mind that will be critical to all of their studies in Grammar and Secondary school.
-The second reason is that Latin is not a "dead language," but rather a language that lives on in almost all major Western languages, including English.
+The second reason is that Latin is not a "dead language," but rather a language that lives on in almost all major western languages, including English.
 Training in Latin gives the student a better understanding of the roots of English vocabulary, and it lays the foundation for learning other Latin-based languages.
 Latin is also still used in many fields of study (e.g. medicine, law, and theology).
 And lastly, learning the grammar of Latin reinforces the student's understanding of the reasons for, and the use of, the parts of speech taught in our traditional English class work (e.g., plurals, nouns, verbs, prepositions, direct objects, tenses, etc).

-BASIC OBJECTIVES IN THE LATIN PROGRAM

-Kindergarten - Latin will not be a subject listed on the student report card, but may be brought into discussion by the teachers as they learn Latin root words.

-1st & 2nd Grades - Build up vocabulary; learn a few basic declensions.

-3rd & 4th Grades - Basic vocabulary acquisition; declensions; chants of verb endings; translation of simple sentences.

-5th & 6th Grades - More vocabulary; begin grammar work; translate more complex sentences.

-Upper School - Increase vocabulary; translate more complicated sentences and sections of classical and medieval writings; increase grammar work.
-Translations in The Vulgate (Jerome's Latin translation of the Bible) and other sources, including Caesar's Gallic Wars; and advanced grammar work.
+Basic Objectives in the Latin Program Kindergarten Latin will not be a subject listed on the student report card, but may be brought into discussion by the teachers as they learn Latin root words.
+1st and 2 nd Build up vocabulary; learn a few basic declensions Grade 3 rd and 4th Basic vocabulary acquisition; declensions; chants of verb Grade endings; translation of simple sentences.
+5 th and 6th More vocabulary; begin grammar work; translate more Grade complex sentences Secondary Increase vocabulary; translate more complicated sentences and sections of classical and medieval writings; increase grammar work.
+Translations in The Vulgate (Jerome's Latin translation of the Bible) and other sources including Caesar's Gallic Wars ; advanced grammar work.
 Having reached an advanced level of reading in Latin, students will study Latin through the Latin books on their reading list.
-Before continuing to the study of other languages, our students will gain a solid Latin foundation.
+Before continuing to the study of other languages, our students will gain a solid Latin foundation b.
+Lower (Grammar) School

-BASIC OBJECTIVES IN THE GRAMMAR SCHOOL

-BIBLE

-The student will learn about the Bible, the basic plan of salvation, the Books of the Bible in order, the major events of biblical history, and the theological importance of these events.
+Bible: The student will learn about the Bible, the basic plan of salvation, the Books of the Bible in order, the major events of biblical history and the theological importance of these events.
 We seek to: (1) encourage the students to understand the verses in context, along with other good interpretation principles; (2) let the Scriptures speak for themselves with clarifications and illustrations by the teacher; (3) show the students the richness and requirements of the Bible; (4) teach the biblical pattern of salvation, including the Law before Grace; and (5) encourage students to come to the Father, through the Son, and grow in their knowledge of Him.